Top Business Employer

 The Seminole County School System plays an important role in drawing the population and a higher household income into the greater Longwood area.
 The Seminole Schools rank 4th out of 68 districts in the state and first in the greater Orlando area.
 Longwood's Lyman High School, ranked in the top 1.9% of all high schools nationally, is recognized as the best in the state for technical and pre-engineering curriculum.

 A Safe and Award Winning Location

 In 2014 the City received recognition from WJXT Channel 4, an independent television station in Jacksonville, as 1 of the 4 safest places to raise a family in Florida.
 Bestplaces.net named Longwood as one of the top 10 best places to live in Florida, the 2015 Niche Rankings has Longwood as the 9th best suburb in Florida to raise a family and Nerdwallet ranked Longwood as the "7th Best Florida City to Start a Business".
-Most recently, Neighborhood Scout ranked Longwood as the second best city in the state of Florida for families with children.
+Most recently, Neighborhood Scout ranked Longwood as one of the top ten cities in the state of Florida for families with children.

 Efficient Transportation & Historic District

-The City is also the site to 1 of the 13 stations along the 61-mile SunRail commuter rail line which provides regional transit from DeBary to Sand Lake Road in Orlando.
+The City is also the site to 1 of the 16 stations along the 78-mile SunRail commuter rail line which provides regional transit from DeBary in Volusia County to Poinciana in Osceola County.
 In addition to its location at the intersection of 2 major roads, the SunRail station is located within the City’s Heritage Village TOD District and is in walking distance of the City's nationally recognized Historic District, which includes the City Hall complex, Reiter Park, and the Health Core where South Seminole Hospital is located.